department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-report.md

 - Do Veterans read/notice/click/comment on the banner content on the home page?

 ### Hypotheses
-- Veterans are focused on what they’re looking for and don’t want to navigate multiple tools unless it helps them get better results.
+1. Veterans are focused on what they’re looking for and don’t want to navigate multiple tools unless it helps them get better results.
+    1. LIKELY TRUE: Participants in this study were focused on the tasks they were asked to do and weren't looking for different tools.
+Participants that were shown *Find a Form* and *Resources and Support* were enthusiastic about them because it made their task easier to do.
-- Veterans don't care where the information they're looking for is stored, as long as they are able to find it.
+1. Veterans don't care where the information they're looking for is stored, as long as they are able to find it.
+    1. LIKELY TRUE: Participants didn't talk about where information is stored and didn't realize that search results from *Find a VA Location*, *Find a Form*, and *Resources and Support* came from different places.
+The idea of what content is in what repository is not relevant to the Veteran's task at hand.
-- Veterans aren't using all of the current search and browse tools on VA.gov.
+3. Veterans aren't using all of the current search and browse tools on VA.gov.
+    1. DEFINITELY TRUE: Most participants were focused on the "top 4" boxes most of the time, with limited exploration of the header and links below.
+Many participants didn't use the VA Benefits and Health Care dropdown, some didn't use Find a VA Location, and many didn't use anylinks below the row of pictures.

 ## Key Findings
 The 5-10 top findings from your study should be listed here.
 Write your findings so that if someone reads only these bullets they can leave feeling they got useful information and the study was worthwhile.
 Examples might be "Most participants used the Search field to find the form, and searched for the term 'veteran health'" or "Most participants struggled with the secondary caregiver section on the form".
 See an example of this section [on the Caregiver findings document](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/caregivers/1010cg-mvp/usability-testing-jan2020/research-findings.md).